abehidek/nix-config/README.md

 - [ ] Proper flake config for Raspberry Pi 400 (as a server) and WSL (as dev env).
 - [ ] Create some useful eww widgets.
 - [x] Decrease the number of installed packages and RAM consumption

-## Emailware

-This project is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <hidek.abe@outlook.com> about anything you'd want to say about this software.
-I'd really appreciate it!

 ## Contributing